-The most significant impact of coronavirus has on the Americans is that they have started commuting from home.
-But the major question is how many people will actually go forward with the idea of working from home when the outbreak is contained.
+The most significant impact that the coronavirus has on the Americans is that they have started working from home.
+But the primary question is how many people will actually go forward with the idea of this working setup once the outbreak is contained.

-Just last week, MIT survey of 25000 Americans derived the results that among the people who recently got hired, 37% are working from home.
-If we combine it with the pre-COVID commuters, the result is that almost half of the new American workforce is working from home.
+MIT surveyed 25,000 Americans, deriving results that among the people who recently got hired, 37% are already working from home.
+If we combine it with the pre-COVID employees, the result is that almost half of the new American workforce is working from home.

 Not everyone is privileged to work from home

-Working from home is a privilege that not everyone can acquire.
+Working from home is a privilege that not everyone can acquire, though.
 Working from home is only possible if you work with computers.
-Millions of Americans who work at grocery stores or are Doctors, as well as industrial workers, can’t enjoy the similar luxury that the computer geeks could.
+Millions of Americans who work at grocery stores or are doctors, as well as industrial workers, can’t enjoy the similar luxury that the computer geeks could.

-And it is clear that more elderly people live in the areas where internet service is lousy, which makes it almost impossible for them to work from home.
+On top of all this, it is clear that more elderly people live in areas where internet service is lousy.
+This situation makes it almost impossible for them to work from home.

 Chances are that they will allow workers to do part-time